 How to Place an Area Rug

 Whether it’s the focal point of the room or a neutral base to highlight your decor, choosing the right area rug will bring harmony to your interior design.
-A properly sized area rug can breathe life into a room and unify your furniture and decor.
-Before you start shopping for rugs, take a moment to assess the size of your room.
-This will help ensure that the rug is neither too big nor too small for your intended space.
-Plan ahead and take measurements to help you narrow down your choices before you start sifting through styles and colors.
+The right size rug can breathe life into a room and unify your furnishings.
+Before you start shopping, take a moment to assess the size of your room.
+This will help ensure that the rug size you choose is neither too big nor too small for your intended space.
+Plan ahead and take measurements to help you narrow down your choices before sifting through styles and colors.

 4 Things to Consider Before You Buy a Rug

 The first step in determining your style goals is to decide what the focal point of the room will be.
 For example, you may be styling a sitting area or maybe you’re looking for a small rug to complement a compact kitchen.
 Once you choose the focal point, consider the colors, patterns, and style of decor you have in the designated space to help you coordinate your selection.
 If the room is large, you may want to layer different rug patterns and sizes to help create contrast.
 Ultimately, your goal is to unify your decor.

 2. The “Bare Floor” Rule